Shrimp Scampi Stuffed Baked Potatoes

 Steps

-- 1 Preheat oven to 400°F. Pierce potatoes with a fork and bake for 45 minutes or until tender.
+- 1 Preheat oven to 400°F. Pierce potatoes with a fork and bake directly on oven rack for 45-50 minutes, or until tender.

-- 2 Meanwhile, melt butter in a large skillet over medium heat.
-Add garlic and cook until fragrant.
+- 2 While potatoes are baking, melt butter in a large skillet over medium heat.
+Add garlic and sauté until fragrant.

 Equipment